 All levels of management and supervision shall be accountable for the safety of job site personnel.
 Job site supervision is directly responsible for using the Fall Protection Policy as a means to control falls from elevations.
 Management teams shall have the goal of zero fall-related accidents for each job site.
-Measurement of performance will take into account actual results related to this goal.
-The direct costs of any accident will be charged to the cost of the job site involved.
-Management, estimating, and scheduling personnel shall be accountable for pre-planning, designing, budgeting, and scheduling Fall Protection into each job site.
+Measurement of performance will consider actual results related to this goal.
+Management, estimating, and scheduling personnel shall be accountable for pre-planning, budgeting, and scheduling Fall Protection into each job site.